-Footage showing the moment an entire class of students found out about the attacks received worldwide attention last year.
+Earlier this month, footage showing the moment an entire class of students found out about the attacks.

 In the clip, which was shared on TikTok, we first see the students as they're laughing around and studying, before a follow-up clip of them watching on in silence as the terrifying news unfolds.